Standards and Measures

-Our programme of workshops and events at the Competence School offers doctoral researchers and postdocs at Leipzig University the opportunity to gain interdisciplinary skills.
+Our programme of workshops and events offers doctoral researchers and postdocs at Leipzig University the opportunity to gain interdisciplinary skills.

 In doctoral and postdoctoral research, conflicts can arise between doctoral researchers, postdocs, supervisors and other parties for a variety of reasons.
 If you are unable to resolve a conflict yourself, there is the option of contacting the University’s conciliators in confidence.
 Both of them are available for impartial consultations.

 The Research Academy office provides the conciliators with organisational assistance; both work independently and are committed to the principles of confidentiality, fairness and neutrality.